htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 In general, we discourage configuring a system like this, since there will often be lots of good cycles on machines, even when their owners say "I'm always using my machine during the day."
-However, if you submit mostly vanilla jobs or other jobs that cannot produce checkpoints, it might be a good idea to only allow the jobs to run when you know the machines will be idle and when they will not be interrupted.
+However, if you submit mostly jobs that cannot produce checkpoints, it might be a good idea to only allow the jobs to run when you know the machines will be idle and when they will not be interrupted.